unicode-org/conformance/README.md

   platform and ICU.
 Note that each type of known issue should reference a publicly documented issue in ICU or CLDR.

+* **Unsupported**: Some aspect of the requested test is not yet supported by the platform and ICU version.

 * **No test run**: The test was not executed by the test implementation for the data

 ### Open questions for the verifier